Rolling tachyons for separated brane-antibrane systems: Discussion

-We argued in the last section that, for all values of the brane-anti-brane distance below the critical value $r_c$, the homogeneous rolling tachyon solution with a fixed separation is an exact boundary conformal field theory.
-Thus, a spacetime effective action that is valid around this particular solution (for all the range $0\leqslant |r| <r_c$) should have such tachyon profile as a solution of its equations of motion.

-An effective action for this same was proposed by Garousi~\cite{Garousi:2004rd}.
+We argued in this work that, for all values of the brane-anti-brane distance below the critical value $r_c$, the homogeneous rolling tachyon solution with a fixed separation is an exact boundary conformal field theory.
+Thus, a spacetime effective action that is valid around this particular solution should have such tachyon profile as a solution of its equations of motion.
+An effective action for the brane-anti-brane system was proposed by Garousi~\cite{Garousi:2004rd}.
 In a different parameterization of the tachyon field,\footnote{This field redefinition was discussed in~\cite{Kutasov:2003er} for the $r=0$ case.}, it reads:

 One checks readily that, with $\dot r=0$, $\delta_r \mathcal{L}_{\textsc{g}} \neq 0$ for any non-zero separation.
 Hence, this Lagrangian cannot admit solutions with constant brane-antibrane separation.
 This is not to be unexpected, since it was obtained by a fermion number orbifold of the non-Abelian tachyon-DBI action for a pair of coincident non-BPS D-branes.
 Therefore it could only be valid for an infinitesimal brane separation.
 Since $\delta_r \mathcal{L}_{\textsc{g}}$ is linear in $r$, it seems not even to be valid in this limit.